CopernicaMarketingSoftware/Documentation/Mailerq/4.0/mgmt-local.md

 ## Report messages

-If you've assigned a special "reports" queue, MailerQ will preprocess all local deliveries to detect whether the message contains some sort of delivery or disposition report.
+If you've assigned a special "reports" queue, MailerQ preprocesses all local deliveries to detect whether the message contains some sort of delivery or disposition report.
 DMARC reports and non-standardized reports are also automatically recognized and placed in this reports queue.